amitfin/oref_alert/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

-The integrartion provides a single binary sensor: `binary_sensor.oref_alert`.
-The sensor truns on when an alert is reported by the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
+The integrartion provides `binary_sensor.oref_alert` which truns on when an alert is reported by the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
 The sensor monitors the alerts in the user selected areas.
 An alert is considered active for a certain period of time as configured by the user (10 minutes by default).
-The integraion is installed and configured only via the user interface.
+The integraion is installed and configured via the user interface.
 There is no YAML or templates involved.

 ## Install

 [HACS](https://hacs.xyz/) is the preferred and easier way to install the component.
 When HACS is installed, the integration can be installed using this My button:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=amitfin&repository=oref_alert&category=integration)